-To keep things quiet, you can moderate the noise with good equipment and techniques.
+To keep things quiet, you can moderate the noise with equipment and techniques.
 Try to use decent headphones.
 It helps reduce the noise and distractions around you.
 Even more importantly, it signals to the interviewer that no one else can hear their voice and that your conversation remains confidential.
 Also, when possible, mute yourself while your interviewer is talking so they aren’t distracted by any background noise coming from your end.

 2. Interruptions happen

 No matter how well you prepare your space, interruptions do happen.
 There’s no need to feel embarrassed or annoyed.
 This is an opportunity to show a bit of vulnerability and authenticity, and it could create a moment of connection with your interviewer outside of the standard interview interactions.
-Any interviewer at Culture Amp would absolutely understand and probably enjoy discovering a part of your true self that exists outside of the camera’s view.
+Any interviewer at Culture Amp would understand and probably enjoy discovering a part of your true self outside of the camera’s view.

 3. Clear space, clear mind

 Get into the space you’re using for the interview 10 minutes before the call.
-Do a little tidying - the things behind you say something about you and removing some clutter will help you think more clearly and minimize distractions.
+Do a little tidying - the things behind you say something about you, and removing some clutter will help you think more clearly and minimize distractions.
 This also reduces the chances of your interviewer being distracted by anything untoward in the background.

 4. Lights, camera, action!

 When setting up, take the time to try a couple of different positions.
 To help with lighting, try not to sit with a window or source of light in your back, which would leave your face in the dark, or a bright lamp to the side, which would only illuminate one side of your face and cast a shadow on the other side.
 The best option would be to sit facing a window or source of light, as long as it isn’t blinding or bothering you.
 Once you feel comfortable with your setup and your face is lit to a Spielbergian level, it’s time to shine.
-Sit close to the camera so that your face fills most of the screen, and look straight down the barrel of the camera as much as possible.
+Sit close to the camera so that your face fills most of the screen, and look straight down the barrel as much as possible.